Latest news and announcements from SCOSA

 Keynotes

-We are delighted to welcome keynotes Jonathan Tuckey, Tuckey Design Studio and Lionel Devlieger, Rotor
+We are delighted to welcome keynotes Jonathan Tuckey, Tuckey Design Studio and Lionel Devlieger, Rotor.

 Jonathan Tuckey, the founder of Tuckey Design Studios, is a leading advocate for adaptive reuse and remodelling, with extensive teaching experience under the Fred Scott.
 His leadership at Tuckey Design Studio is marked by a commitment to transforming old structures into contemporary spaces while preserving their historical significance.
-With a global portfolio, the studio prioritises human-centred design, with a sustainability lens, their international team creates spaces with enduring cultural and social significance.
+With a global portfolio, the studio prioritises human-centered design, with a sustainability lens, their international team creates spaces with enduring cultural and social significance.

 Lionel Devlieger, co-founder of Rotor, Brussels, and Associate Professor at Ghent University, is a pioneering voice advocating for reuse and circularity, he integrates theory and practice to challenge norms in construction.
 Belgian design practice Rotor, known for innovative projects, fosters debate and transforms reclaimed elements into bespoke interiors.
 Lionel's influence extends globally through teaching and influential publications, reshaping the discourse on sustainability in the built environment.